ogios/claude-in-slack-web-api/README.md

 After this, the login status will be saved.

 ### Match channel and connect to wss
-use `connect()` in ClaudeApp, this will automatically match the channel that claude is in and connect to the wss that slack provides
+use `connect()` in ClaudeApp, this will automatically match the channel which claude is in and connect to the wss that slack provides

 ### chat
-use `postMessage` to send a message to claude, and every chat message will be received through wss and then parse and forward to WebSocketServer.
+use `postMessage` to send a message to claude.
+Every chat message will be received through wss and then be parsed and forward to WebSocketServer.

 ## Execute cmd
-Claude only has one command `/reset`, but i manage to make a function for that just in case it updates some new commands.
+Claude has only one command `/reset`, but i manage to make a function for that just in case it updates some new commands.

-To do it, you just have to call the function under the ClaudeApp `execCmd(cmd)`, the command will be sent and if it's "reset", it will be noticed in wss.
+To do it, you just have to call the function under the ClaudeApp `execCmd(cmd)`, if it's "/reset", it will be noticed in wss.

 ## Chat Histories
-I got the API but I haven't done anything to it, haven't figured out how to write it. the responses depend on timestamp and fp(i set it to 30), it returns a maximum of 30 messages before the specific timestamp.
+I got the API but I haven't done anything to it, haven't figured out how to write it. the responses depend on timestamp and fp(i set it to 30), it returns a maximum of 30 messages which happens before a specific timestamp.

-you can try to do it on your own, the function refers to it is in `ClaudeApp.getHistory()`
+you can try to do it on your own, the function is `ClaudeApp.getHistory()`.